speakeasy-api/openapi-directory/SDKs/amazonaws.com/elasticbeanstalk/2010-12-01/java/README.md

 * `postRequestEnvironmentInfo` - <p>Initiates a request to compile the specified type of information of the deployed environment.</p> <p> Setting the <code>InfoType</code> to <code>tail</code> compiles the last lines from the application server log files of every Amazon EC2 instance in your environment. </p> <p> Setting the <code>InfoType</code> to <code>bundle</code> compresses the application server log files for every Amazon EC2 instance into a <code>.zip</code> file.
 Legacy and .NET containers do not support bundle logs. </p> <p> Use <a>RetrieveEnvironmentInfo</a> to obtain the set of logs. </p> <p>Related Topics</p> <ul> <li> <p> <a>RetrieveEnvironmentInfo</a> </p> </li> </ul>
 * `postRestartAppServer` - Causes the environment to restart the application container server running on each Amazon EC2 instance.
 * `postRetrieveEnvironmentInfo` - <p>Retrieves the compiled information from a <a>RequestEnvironmentInfo</a> request.</p> <p>Related Topics</p> <ul> <li> <p> <a>RequestEnvironmentInfo</a> </p> </li> </ul>
-* `postSwapEnvironmentCnamEs` - Swaps the CNAMEs of two environments.
+* `postSwapEnvironmentCNAMEs` - Swaps the CNAMEs of two environments.
 * `postTerminateEnvironment` - Terminates the specified environment.
 * `postUpdateApplication` - <p>Updates the specified application to have the specified properties.</p> <note> <p>If a property (for example, <code>description</code>) is not provided, the value remains unchanged.
 To clear these properties, specify an empty string.</p> </note>
 * `postUpdateApplicationResourceLifecycle` - Modifies lifecycle settings for an application.